secretstartups/handbook/content/handbook/security/security-operations/sirt/sec-incident-response.md

 #### Leaked Secrets Incident Response Process

 When secrets are confirmed to be leaked, it is important to minimize the exposure time by immediately revoking the secrets.
 This can be done by automation or manual revocation by the Security team.
 Security will immediately revoke the secrets to prevent further abuse even if the potential impact of that action isn't clearly understood at that time.
 In some cases this may cause disruption, when the secrets are being used for legitimate processes.
-Because of this potential for impact to services dependent on the revoked secrets, Security will post a notification to the `#security-revocation-self-service` Slack channel, where secrets owners can use the channel for manual or automated self-service.
-Because the secret has already been exposed and revoked, and because it makes it easier for secrets owners to find their secrets in the channel, the clear text version of the revoked secret will be part of the notification.
+Because of this potential for impact to services dependent on the revoked secrets, Security posts a notification to the `#security-revocation-self-service` Slack channel, where secrets owners can use the channel for manual or automated self-service.
+Since secret has already been exposed and revoked, and to make it easier for secrets' owners to find their secrets in the channel, the clear text version of the revoked secret is published as a part of the notification.

 ### Confidentiality